-The Board of Directors and Group management have assessed the ability of the Group to continue as a going concern.
-Based on a review of the Group's budget and forecast cash flows, there is a reasonable expectation that the Group will have adequate resources to continue in operational existence and meet its obligations as they become due for at least a period of twelve months from the date of approval of the financial statements.
+In respect of its ongoing general activities, based on a review of the Group's budget and forecast cash flows, there is a reasonable expectation that the Group will have adequate resources to continue its daily operations and meet its obligations as they become due for at least a period of twelve months from the date of approval of the financial statements.
 Thus, the going concern basis of accounting has continued to be applied in preparing these financial statements.